SESYNC-ci/introdb-lesson/docs/_slides/untidy.md

 ===

-Now suppose you want to statistically control for genus in this regression, using the R command:
+Now suppose you want to account for genus in this regression, using the R command:

 ```
 lm(weight ~ genus + treatment, data = portal)